 - Example of a Good pain: The pain that is given by a doctor when one goes into surgery.
 It’s a pain, but it’s a good pain.
 In the long run, you’ll have more pleasure and less pain.
 You’re better off going through the pain.
 If you don’t, the pain will get worse and worse.

-- Example of a bad pleasure: Doing hard drugs, such as cocaine, or deliberately harming yourself, such as the case with masochists.
+- Example of a bad pleasure: Doing hard drugs, or a masochist deliberately harming themselves.

-Virtue is derived from the divine realm as a higher aspect of the Form of Beauty, and as such it has no beginning or end; existing outside of time.
+Virtue is derived from the divine realm as a higher aspect of the Form of Beauty, and this exists outside of time, having no beginning or end.
 Although the ways beings participate and express virtue in the world may vary, virtue itself remains the same and is unchanging.
 As such, virtue isn’t merely gained through practice, which exists on the level of the Realm of Generation, but also through contemplation, and at its highest levels, Theourgia.
 And to reach Beauty, or virtue, one must engage in Eros, the desire for Beauty.

-Plato presents four virtues in the Republic, and in the Protagoras, Socrates argues that these different virtues are, in truth, different names for one absolute or interconnected thing; virtue itself.
-Iamblichus comments and expands upon each of these four virtues:
+Plato presents four virtues in the Republic, and in the Protagoras, which are known as the Four Boniform Virtues (otherwise known as the Four Cardinal Virtues).
+Socrates argues that these different virtues are, in truth, different names for one absolute or interconnected thing: virtue itself.
+Iamblichus comments on and expands each of these four virtues:

 - Wisdom, which belongs to the reasoning faculty